canonical/mysql-operator/docs/tutorial.md

 The Charmed MySQL application returned to the certificate `server-cert.pem` created locally in a moment of the MySQL server installation.

 ## Next Steps
-In this tutorial we've successfully deployed MySQL, added/removed cluster memebers, added/removed users to/from the database, and even enabled and disabled TLS.
+In this tutorial we've successfully deployed MySQL, added/removed cluster members, added/removed users to/from the database, and even enabled and disabled TLS.
 You may now keep your Charmed MySQL deployment running and write to the database or remove it entirely using the steps in [Remove Charmed MySQL and Juju](#remove-charmed-mysql-and-juju).
 If you're looking for what to do next you can:
 - Run [Charmed MySQL on Kubernetes](https://github.com/canonical/mysql-k8s-operator).
 - Check out our Charmed offerings of [PostgreSQL](https://charmhub.io/postgresql?channel=edge) and [Kafka](https://charmhub.io/kafka?channel=edge).
 - Read about [High Availability Best Practices](https://canonical.com/blog/database-high-availability)